 Speaking events

-Ellen is regularly invited to speak at literary events, on panels, on podcasts and at book clubs.
-She enjoys giving talks and meeting readers and audiences.
-She also curates literary events, from panel discussion events to immersive literary performance events and installations in venues such as The British Library.
+Ellen enjoys public speaking and is regularly invited to speak at literary events, on panels, on podcasts and at book clubs.
+She enjoys giving meeting readers and audiences to discuss arts and ideas.
+She also has experience in programming and hosting literary events, from panel discussion events to immersive performances in venues such as The British Library.

 Contact me